About Mikumi National Park

 Mikumi is Tanzania’s fourth-largest national park.
 The main trait of the park is the Mkata River Flood Plain, which is the best place for game viewing, together with the hippo pools and beautiful views over the surrounding mountains.
-Mikumi offers a wonderful authentic and uncrowded safari experience.
-The abundance of wildlife, beautiful sunsets and amazing bird life alone makes this park a great place to visit.
+Mikumi offers a wonderfully authentic and uncrowded safari experience.
+The abundance of wildlife, beautiful sunsets and amazing birdlife alone makes this park a great place to visit.

-The open flood plains attract plenty of good game.
+The open flood plains attract plenty of good games.
 Hippos are the star attraction of the pools situated 5km north of the main entrance gate.
-Other big game you can see are elephants, lions, leopards, giraffes, Greater Kudus, Sable Antelopes, pythons and crocodiles.
+Other big names you can see are elephants, lions, leopards, giraffes, Greater Kudus, Sable Antelopes, pythons, and crocodiles.
 Even the African wild dog is present.
-The Mkata plains are a great place for birding, such as the lilac-breasted roller, bateleur eagles, ox peckers and yellow-throated long claw.
+The Mkata plains are a great place for birding, such as the lilac-breasted roller, bateleur eagles, oxpeckers, and yellow-throated long claw.

 Mikumi National park lies between Selous and the Udzungwa mountains and is the most accessible part of the southern circuit.
 Mikumi is a four-hour drive away from Dar es Salaam.
 With almost guaranteed wildlife sightings, it makes an ideal safari destination for those without much time.
 Most people will visit Mikumi by safari car en route to some of the more popular parks in southern Tanzania such as Ruaha or Selous.